-Your dog may have been fine outdoors in his prime, but in their golden years it’s important they always have easy access to an air-conditioned space.
+Your dog may have been fine outdoors in his prime, but in their golden years, they must always have easy access to an air-conditioned space.
 Even if you leave, keep the house as cool for your dog as you would for yourself if you were there (and wearing a fur coat).

 Walks are important for older dogs, helping to keep up their muscles mass and range of motion in their joints.
 But walking your senior dog in the dead of summer requires some strategic thinking to avoid the risk of overheating.
 If you’re used to walking them right after work, for example, wait an hour or so till the sun starts setting and the heat isn’t shimmering off the sidewalk.

-We know that older dogs are more sensitive to hot weather than younger pups, but there are several additional factors that can make your dog extra susceptible to heat stroke, including:
+We know that older dogs are more sensitive to hot weather than younger pups, but several additional factors can make your dog extra susceptible to heatstroke, including:

 - Overweight dogs